 Stoeger is a company that I am familiar with.
-Known for decades as an importer of really decent-quality shotguns, the company got this handgunner’s attention around 1980 when they began importing these:
+They’ve been known for decades as an importer of really decent-quality shotguns.
+Stoeger got this handgunner’s attention around 1980 when they began importing this:

 This is a German-made Luger .22.
-Stoeger has owned the rights to the Luger name in the U.S. since 1924, so they thought it might be a good idea to have a “Luger” made, only in .22LR.
+Stoeger has owned the rights to the Luger name in the U.S. since 1924.
+So, they thought it’s a good idea to have a “Luger” made, in .22LR.
 They did later, in 1994, build a stainless 9mm gun called the American Eagle Luger.
-(Interesting fact: Georg Luger submitted a Luger in .45ACP caliber for the U.S. Army’s handgun tests in 1907 that culminated with the adoption of the M1911 Colt in 1911.
+(Interesting fact: Georg Luger submitted a Luger in .45ACP caliber for the U.S. Army’s handgun tests in 1907.
+It culminated with the adoption of the M1911 Colt in 1911.
 The Luger was withdrawn fairly quickly, but at least they tried).

-I remember reading about those Stoeger guns in gun magazines of that time, and thinking how cool it would be to own one.
-But, on a teacher’s salary it was an idea dead in the water.
-At any rate, the guns were nice – Stoeger sold quite a few of them, if I remember correctly.
+I remember reading about those Stoeger guns in gun magazines of that time, thinking how cool it would be to own one.
+But, on a teacher’s salary, that idea was dead in the water.
+At any rate, the guns were nice – Stoeger sold quite a few of them if I remember correctly.

 That’s the corporation’s story in a nutshell.
 After owning the above-mentioned Turkish Sar pistol, I was impressed by its quality.
 Setting politics aside, that country does seem to make some very nice products.